DEADP0OL/LWF-DiscordBot/README.md

-# DiscordBot API Scripts for Delegate and Voter Notifications
+# DiscordBot API Scripts for Delegate and Voter Messages

-A set of algorithms to analyze the LWF blockchain and provide Discord notifications
+A set of algorithms to analyze the LWF blockchain and provide Discord messages.

 ## Notifications